Westfield (village), New York

 Westfield is a village in Chautauqua County, New York, United States.
 The population was 2993 at the 2020 census.
 The village lies within the town of Westfield in the northern part of the county.

-The village is known as the "Grape Juice Capital of the World" because it lies roughly in the geographical center of 30000 acre of vineyards, most of which are the Concord grapes from which grape juice is produced, for years was corporate headquarters for the Welch's Grape Juice company, and is still home to a Welch's processing plant and other grape-related manufacturers.
+The village is known as the "grape juice capital of the world" because it lies roughly in the geographical center of 30000 acre of vineyards, most of which are the Concord grapes from which grape juice is produced, for years was corporate headquarters for the Welch's Grape Juice company, and is still home to a Welch's processing plant and other grape-related manufacturers.

-Significant institutions in the village include the McClurg Mansion, Westfield Memorial Hospital, Westfield Academy, and the Patterson Library.
+Significant institutions in the village include the McClurg Mansion, Westfield Memorial Hospital, Westfield Academy and Central School (no longer an "academy" in any formal, 19th cenyury sense), and the Patterson Library.